MMazoni/giropops-senha-linuxtips/README.md

 Push the image you created:

+    docker push mmazoni/linuxtips-giropops-senhas:3.1
-    docker push mmazoni/linuxtips-giropops-senhas:3.0
+    docker push mmazoni/locust-giropops:1.1

 ## Trivy Report

-The wolfi image for python has no vulnerabilities, only the python libs have vulnerabilities, updating the libraries into the fixed versions make the image with 0 vulnerability.
+The wolfi image for Python has no vulnerabilities, only the Python libs have vulnerabilities, updating the libraries into the fixed versions makes the image with 0 vulnerabilities.

 ### Before